 Prior to coming to join the staff at Red Hill, Kelly worked as the nursing staff supervisor and triage nurse at a specialty practice in Denver.
 She is married to Dr. James Ziegler and has a son, Cole, who is an avid skier and lacrosse player.
 Their favorite pastimes are camping, hiking, fishing and exploring the great outdoors.

-Bridgitte Handville moved to Colorado at a very young age from Front Royal, Virginia.
+Bridgitte moved to Colorado at a very young age from Front Royal, Virginia.
 Her family settled on a farm just outside Carbondale, where she spent most of her childhood caring for horses, dogs, cats, birds, hamsters, chickens, and sheep.
-Her love for animals grew with age, and she found herself shadowing the local veterinarians in high school and also began working as a kennel assistant at Red Hill Animal Health Center.
-After high school, she attended Colorado Mountain College while also working part time at Red Hill as a technicians’ assistant.
+Her love for animals grew with age, and she found herself shadowing the local veterinarians in high school and also began working as a kennel assistant at Red Hill Animal Health Center in 2000.
+After high school, she attended Colorado Mountain College while also working part-time at Red Hill as a technicians’ assistant.

 In 2004, Bridgitte graduated as a Certified Veterinary Technician and began working full time at Red Hill.
-Since graduation, Bridgitte has developed a special interest in dentistry.
-She performs dental cleanings, dental radiographs, assists the doctor during dental treatments, and performs anesthesia during these procedures.
-She spends her free time entertaining her 8-year-old Australian shepherd/heeler mix, Shelby, trail riding and amateur barrel racing with her 2 horses, camping, four wheeling, and boating.
+Since graduation, Bridgitte has developed a special interest in dentistry and anesthesia.
+She performs dental cleanings, dental radiographs, assists the doctor during dental treatments, and performs anesthesia during these procedures and other surgical procedures.
+She spends her free time with her husband Matt managing their farm and spending as much time outside as they can, boating, dirt biking, camping, and jeeping.

 Lizzie was born and raised right here in Carbondale!!
 Since she was a young girl she has always had a love for animals of all shapes and sizes.
 She had always had the dream of working with them as well but had a slow start at making that dream come true until spring of 2008 when she started working in the kennel at Red Hill Animal Health Center.
 Lizzie worked in the kennel for only a short while.
 When the staff found out that she was going to soon enroll in the Vet Tech program at Colorado Mountain College they brought her in to work in the veterinary hospital at Red Hill.
 She was set to start the program in the fall of 2011 when she found out she was expecting her first child so her plans to attend school were put on hold.
 Lizzie now resides in New Castle with her husband and two beautiful children.
 Lizzie enjoys any activity outdoors where she can take her fury children with her.